vwolanyk/closures-assignment/README.md

 Let's try to accomplish the following: we want a number of list elements to output some information when clicked.
 They should print the content of the list element as well as their order (starting at 1, ie. 1, 2, 3, etc.).

 Read the code found in `closureAttempt1.js`.
 Try to figure out what the code will do.
-When you are done, make sure `index.html` is pointing to `closureAttempt1.js` and open `index.html` in your browser.
+When you are done, make sure `index.html` is pointing to `closureAttempt1.js` and open `index.html` in your browser - it will NOT run in node.
 Open the console and click on each list element.

 ...